Skip to content

 Give the people what they want

 Use analytics to learn more about your audience and serve up content that’s hitting the spot.
-Instagram Insights allow both Business and Creator accounts to access Reels analytics, which include performance metrics like reach, comments, and likes.
+Instagram Insights allows both Business and Creator accounts to access Reels analytics, which include performance metrics like reach, comments, and likes.

 But if you want even more detail, a third-party social media management app like Hootsuite can really take your number-crunching to the next level.